-This Gluten-Free Vegan Carrot Cake is super moist, fluffy and perfectly fragrant.
+This Vegan Carrot Cake is super moist, fluffy and perfectly fragrant.
 It’s covered in a tangy cream cheese frosting, easy to make in one bowl and gluten-free.
 Plus it’s refined sugar free and healthier than the traditional version!

 Scroll down to the bottom of the post for the full recipe including measurements and full instructions.